carabria/Discord-DM-Timestamp/readme.md

 The purpose of this discord bot is to respond to a message containing a timestamp with the UNIX timestamp equivalent.
 Functionality for displaying current time and time from now or ago determined by years/months/days/hours etc is implemented.
 Functionality for inputting a specific date/time and getting it back as a unix timestamp is planned.

-INSTALLATION INSTRUCTIONS
+#INSTALLATION INSTRUCTIONS

-1. Activate a local bot-env for yourself
+##1.
+Activate a local bot-env for yourself

 On Linux: